saysimple0828/decosk/README.md

 - frontend
    - admin-app with Next.js
-   - secondmarket-app Next.js
+   - secondmarket-app Flutter
-   - ecommerce-app with Flutter
+   - ecommerce-app with Next.js
-   - chat-app with Vue.js V3
+   - chat-app with Vue.js

 - backend
    - admin-api with Django